fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-series-charts.md

 ## Multi-series Bar 3D Chart

 To render a multi-series bar chart in 3D, change the value of the `type` attribute from `msBar2D` to `msBar3D`.
 The rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=msbar3d "@@open-newtab") page of multi-series bar 3D chart.

 The multi-series bar chart in 3D looks like: